facebook

 In this scenario, each method in the Basket class is also responsible for one feature.
 This method allows you to arrange your code more clearly and make future reworking easier.
 Consider the operation of a garage service facility.
 Open gate, closing gate, and performing service are its three primary functions.
 The example below transgresses the SRP principle.

 The code below violates the SRP principle because it combines the primary function of vehicle servicing with open-gate and shut-gate duties.
 By modifying the aforementioned code and adding an interface, we can appropriately use SRP.
-Gate-related functions are transferred to a new class named GarageStationUtility, and a new interface called IGarageUtility is developed, adhering to SOLID principles in C#.
+Gate-related functions are transferred to a new class named GarageStationUtility, and a new interface called IGarageUtility is developed, adhering to SOLID principles in C# (C sharp).

 Open/Closed Principle (OCP)